Q & A Library

 Then, in 2011, the journal Clinical Gastroenterology and Hepatology published a study by a team of researchers at Winthrop-University Hospital in Mineola, New York, that appears to confirm the Duke theory.
 The Winthrop study focused on Clostridium difficile (C. difficile), a bacterium that can cause diarrhea and more serious symptoms ranging from fever, loss of appetite and abdominal pain to life-threatening inflammation of the colon.
 C. difficile flourishes when normal bacteria in the digestive system are depleted after prolonged treatment with antibiotics.
 In the past, most of those affected were the elderly in hospitals or long-term care facilities, but in recent years these infections have begun to occur with increasing frequency in otherwise healthy people who haven’t taken antibiotics and haven’t been hospitalized.

-The Winthrop team recruited 254 patients who had been infected with C. difficile, some with an appendix and some without.
+The Winthrop team recruited 254 patients who had been infected with C. difficile, some with an appendix and some who had been through appendix removal.
 They found that patients over 60 were more likely to have recurrences of C. difficile, whether or not they had an appendix, but that in younger patients only 11 percent of those with an appendix suffered recurrences of C. difficile, compared to 48 percent of those who had previously had the appendix removed.

 This suggests, but doesn’t prove, that the appendix does house beneficial bacteria waiting for a role to play in the body.
 Studies are now underway to see if antibiotic treatment might resolve some cases of appendicitis, but most still require surgery.
 More research is also needed to confirm the findings to date, and investigations are in the works to look into the question of whether some cases of appendicitis can be successfully treated with antibiotics.
 Until we know for sure, if you have symptoms of appendicitis – pain and tenderness in the abdomen, beginning around the belly button and then moving to the lower right and becoming more intense – be sure to get prompt medical attention.
 Despite what we’re learning about the appendix, it if gives you trouble, in all likelihood, it will have to come out.